AngeloJacobo/OpenLANE-Sky130-Physical-Design-Workshop/README.md

 plot out vs in
 ```

 CMOS robustness depends on:

 **1. Switching threshold** = Vin is equal to Vout.
 This the point where both PMOS and NMOS is in saturation or kind of turned on, and leakage current is high.
-If PMOS is thicker than NMOS, the CMOS will have higher switching threshold (1.2V vs 1V)
+If PMOS is thicker than NMOS, the CMOS will have higher switching threshold (1.2V vs 1V) while threshold will be lower when NMOS becomes thicker.

 **2. Propagation delay**

 ## (ON FORWARD ARE LABS ONLY STARTING FROM DAY 3 SK1 L4)
 #### Task for the Day 3 Lab: Modify a sample cell (inverter) and insert it to OpenLANE flow